N-Pacis/google-maps-navigation-task/README.md

 # Real Time Google Maps Directions

-Real Time Google Maps Directions is a web application built with React and the Google Maps JavaScript API.
-It provides users (Bus Drivers especially) with real-time directions and stop information based on their current location and predefined stops.
+Real Time Google Maps Directions is a web application designed for bus drivers, providing them with real-time directions and stop information.
+It's built using React and the Google Maps JavaScript API.
+With this tool, bus drivers can efficiently navigate their routes, receiving live updates on directions and stops based on their current location and predefined destinations.
+It offers a user-friendly interface, making it convenient for drivers to access essential information while on the road.

+The app has predefined stop points, and it uses the current user's location as the origin and the last item in the predefined stop points as the destination.
+The app then feeds all the stop points, origin, and destination to the directions service API to calculate a suitable route for the driver.
+The directions service also calculates ETA and distance.
+We then feed the coordinates of the stop points to a reverse geocode API to get human-readable names for efficient display.
+Finally, we display all stop points and their respective ETA and distance.

 ## Features